Load audio data

 region = auditok.load("audio.wav")

-len(region) # number of audio samples int the regions, one channel considered
+len(region) # number of audio samples in the region, one channel considered

 region.duration # duration in seconds